-By Michael Hurley L.Ac. – Co-founder and Acupuncturist at Cup of Life Healing Center
+by Michael Hurley, L.Ac. – Co-founder and acupuncturist at Cup of Life Healing Center

-In Traditional Chinese Medicine (TCM), the fall is a time to start buckling down and completing the projects we have started in the spring.
-Fall harvests are an example.
-This does not only mean things external to us though.
-This also means the projects that we have going on internally.
-We need to become conscious of the Qi that flows within us and the cyclical patterns that it has.
+In Traditional Chinese Medicine (TCM), the fall is a time to start buckling down and completing the projects we started in the spring.
+The fall harvest is a perfect example.
+While this is a tangible external expression of our food growing cycles coming to completion, there is more to look at.
+Completion also applies to the projects that we have going on internally—personal changes we are making within ourselves.
+By drawing our awareness to season change, we become conscious of the Qi that flows within us and the cyclical patterns that it reveals.

 In TCM, the body is made up of various channels or pathways that Qi flows.
 These correspond to organ systems and have, over the years, been associated with certain characteristics.
 For instance, the Lung and Large Intestine systems are associated with the fall.
 The emotion of the Lung/Large Intestine is grief or “letting go”.
 Many times people complain of a depression that comes at the end of the summer or beginning of fall as the air gets a little cooler and the days begin to get noticeably shorter.
 We have trouble “letting go” of the summer and we have a small grief process that goes along with that.
 Supplementing and caring for our Lungs is very important to combat this grief.

 I hope that this article has been interesting to you and I also hope that some of this information serves to help keep you healthy this fall.